JOIN US IN AN INTERVIEW WITH KRISTIN PETTERSEN FROM THE LOFOTEN ISLANDS, NORWAY!

 There is always a possibility to rent a car and drive from Oslo to Lofoten (not recommended).
 This will take you at least two days.

 You can also get here by boat (this boat is called Hurtigruten, and it departs from the city Bergen).
 This is a very beautiful trip, but it takes several days, and I would not recommend it if your main goal is to see Lofoten.
 However, if you are in no hurry then no one knows the Norwegian coast better than Hurtigruten.
 For more information on different voyages with Hurtigruten, click here.
+If you wish to combine the traditional fishing villages of the Lofoten along with the Arctic city of Tromsø with for your winter vacation.

 Getting from Oslo to Lofoten I would recommend travelling by air.
 There are three airports to recommend here.
 The cheapest one that I always use, is Evenes Airport.
 This is a 2- 2,5 hour drive from Lofoten, but you pick up a rental car in the airport and on your way here you have a lot of beautiful nature around you while you drive.
 If you want to go straight to Lofoten and not drive for 2 hours, you can take a plane to Svolvaer or Leknes.
 If I had to choose I would choose Svolvaer, because this is almost at the beginning of Lofoten, so you can start there and work your way through it.
 And also, Svolvaer is a prettier city than Leknes.